SteveBand/NewsApp/README.md

 you can you the search bar to help yourself find any articles and you can sign up anytime, the Project has a LightMode and DarkMode which only signed Users can see and change

+to make sure not everyone can signUp as Admins i made a "Hidden URL" you need to enter to /admin/signup

 so whats does every user Type can do ?

 Admins: